When trying to connect your Wyze Cam v3 to your Wi-Fi network, you get this error message.

 - Similarly, " Wyze Network123" won't work, but "Wyze Network123" will.

-- If you see two wireless networks, pick the one that does not have 5G on it.
+- If you have two wireless networks, pick the one that does not have 5G on it.

 - Make sure the network you pick does not have "5G," "5g," 5GHz," or "5" at the end.